GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 One way to understand the dynamics of GRNs is through simulation; i.e. by simulating the expression over time of genes involved in the GRN.
 Simulating GRNs allows us to:

 -   Test hypotheses about the GRN (by comparing gene expression data collected experimentally to simulations based on our current understanding of the network);
--   predict the response of an organism to a specific condition (e.g. predict the behaviour of a human cell to the presence of a hormone);
+-   predict the response of an organism to a specific condition (e.g. predict the behaviour of a human cell in the presence of a hormone);
 -   predict the behaviour of the system in response to modifications of the GRN (e.g. what happens when a critical gene is mutated in a cancer cell?);
 -   understand the emerging properties of the system (e.g. a specific pattern of regulation leading to a particular cellular behaviour);
 -   To evaluate the performance of statistical tools used to reconstruct GRNs from gene expression data (this is the main reason why `sismonr` was developed).